garagepoort/Tubing/readme.md

 ## Introduction

-The MC-IOC library is a very small library I created to aid loose coupling spigot plugins.
+The Tubing library is a very small library I created to aid loose coupling spigot plugins.
 The library gives you annotation based dependency injection with minimal setup It has limited features, but in my opinion contains everything you need for building mc plugins.